usayamaya/pekolib/README.md

 # pekolib
-General purpose C++ library for assorted functionality and types.
+General purpose single-header C++ library for assorted functionality and types.
 Some types include both a C-style and C++ style api.

 ## peko_string
 peko_string is a string type that wraps a char* so that the character data is mutable, while maintaining ease of use you may expect from a higher level string library.